dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-response.md

 In ASP.NET Core 3.0, there are two abstractions for the request and response bodies: <xref:System.IO.Stream> and <xref:System.IO.Pipelines.Pipe>.
 For request reading, [HttpRequest.Body](xref:Microsoft.AspNetCore.Http.HttpRequest.Body) is a <xref:System.IO.Stream>, and `HttpRequest.BodyPipe` is a <xref:System.IO.Pipelines.PipeReader>.
 For response writing, [HttpResponse.Body](xref:Microsoft.AspNetCore.Http.HttpResponse.Body) is a `HttpResponse.BodyPipe` is a <xref:System.IO.Pipelines.PipeWriter>.

-We recommend pipes over streams.
-Streams can be easier to use for some simple operations, but pipes have a performance advantage and are easier to use in most scenarios.
-In 3.0, ASP.NET Core is starting to use pipes instead of streams internally.
+We recommend pipelines over streams.
+Streams can be easier to use for some simple operations, but pipelines have a performance advantage and are easier to use in most scenarios.
+In 3.0, ASP.NET Core is starting to use pipelines instead of streams internally.
 Examples include:

 - `FormReader`
 - `TextReader`